-Cloud storage stands for virtualised pool of network storage most commonly hosted by third parties.
-Cloud storage is a network-based service which physically do not exist but remains somewhere in the cloud.
-To be more clear, cloud storage means sharing data over network, rather than having local servers or personal device.
+Cloud storage stands for a virtualized pool of network storage most commonly hosted by third parties.
+Cloud storage is a network-based service that physically does not exist but remains somewhere in the cloud.
+To be more clear, cloud storage means sharing data over a network, rather than having local servers or personal devices.

-Cloud storage is all around us in our smart phones, on desktops and servers etc. The Dropbox application which is now available on smart phone is nothing but cloud storage application.
-Google Drive is another cloud storage application which lets you store and access your stored data from anywhere and anytime.
+Cloud storage is all around us in our smartphones, on desktops and servers, etc. The Dropbox application which is now available on smartphones is nothing but a cloud storage application.
+Google Drive is another cloud storage application that lets you store and access your stored data from anywhere and anytime.

-ownCloud community has recently released their special release ownCloud 6.
-They have come up with incredible changes in terms of quality, performance and innovations to provide excellent cloud experience with “ownCloud“.
+OwnCloud Community has recently released their special release ownCloud 10.
+They have come up with incredible changes in terms of quality, performance, and innovations to provide an excellent cloud experience with “ownCloud“.
 If you are already working with its older version, you’ll definitely experience significant improvements in Document handling.

 What is ownCloud

 Moreover, owncloud can be deployed on all known platforms viz., Linux, Macintosh, Windows, and Android.
 In short, it’s a robust, platform Independent, flexible in terms of configuration and usability, easy-to-use open-source Application.

 - Store files, folders, contacts, photo galleries, calendars, etc on the server of your choice, Later you can access it from mobile, desktop, or web browser.

 - In the world of gadgets, a normal person has a tablet, smartphone, laptop, etc. Own cloud lets you sync all your files, contacts, photo, calendar, etc synced with the devices.